At Noble REMC, safety is the standard and members are the priority.

-Noble REMC employees are trained to do their jobs with their safety and the safety for the public in mind - always!
-Employees attend monthly safety meetings and are trained in CPR.
+Noble REMC employees are trained to do their jobs with their safety and the safety of the public in mind – always!
+Employees attend monthly safety meetings and are trained in CPR and first aid.
 Safety is communicated to school children, first responders and the public through various programs, publications and social media.

 Visit SafeElectricity.org for tips and safety advice for staying safe around electricity.
 There are kids’ games and videos, teacher materials and numerous other resources.